-- Located about 50 kilometres south of Osaka, Kōyasan is easily accessible by trains from Namba Station.
+- Located about 50 kilometers south of Osaka, Kōyasan is easily accessible by train from Namba Station.
 The trip is operated by Nankai Railways and it takes approximately 2.5 hours.
 Please note that JR Pass is not valid on this route.

 - If you don’t want to purchase separate tickets, the Kansai Thru Pass is a great alternative.
-Similar to JR Pass, the pass grants unlimited use of transportation in the Kansai region for 2 or 3 non-consecutive days, including the subways in Osaka and Kyoto, but excluding all JR-trains.
+Similar to the JR Pass, the pass grants unlimited use of transportation in the Kansai region for 2 or 3 non-consecutive days, including the subways in Osaka and Kyoto, but excluding all JR trains.

 - Due to its location, the temperature in Kōyasan is much lower than in Osaka.
-Therefore, cold-weather clothing are necessary.
+Therefore, cold-weather clothing is necessary.